Part Number: HL 31035

 A: This is typically due to deterioration of the membrane as a result of exposure to chlorine.
 The purpose of the carbon filter is to remove chlorine from the water.
 If It isn’t changed on schedule, chlorine will pass through to the membrane and degrade it, causing more water to flow out of the purified line and an increase in PPMs.

 A: If you’re using the 2:1 flow restrictor, that means the system will produce 2 parts waste water to one part purified water.
 If you’re using the 1:1, you should have equal parts waste to purified water.

-A: This can be due to various reasons, including Teflon tape at threaded fittings, tubing not being pushed in all the way to the quick-connect fittings, or improperly seated O-rings in pre-filter and membrane housings.
-It is also important to make sure the ends of the tubing have a clean cut before inserting them into the quick-connect fittings (see page 10) Please call us if you’re experiencing any leaks.
+A: This can be due to various reasons, including Teflon tape at threaded fittings, tubing not being pushed in all the way to the quick-connect (QC) fittings, or improperly seated O-rings in pre-filter and membrane housings.
+It is also important to make sure the ends of the tubing have a clean cut before inserting them into the QC fittings (see page 10 in the Stealth-RO100™ Manual) Please call us at (888) 426-5644 if you’re experiencing any leaks.

 A: This can be due to freezing conditions, excessive pressure spikes, or long-term exposure to high intensity lighting.

 A: The pH of the purified water depends entirely on source water chemistry.
 Customers can experience either slightly lower or higher pH due to their source water.
 This is completely normal for reverse osmosis technology.
 Since RO water is almost pure H2O and has no ability to buffer pH, the actual pH reading will not be accurate until you add minerals back.

 A: The flow restrictor determines your waste to purified water ratio.
 HydroLogic has always provided two options for the waste to purified water ratio, because water conditions vary wildly across the world; one fixed ratio would not work for every water condition.
 Please see page 6 in the Stealth-RO100™ Manual for more detailed information.